 For example, next-day shipping or week-of shipping was offered for a high additional cost in the past.
 Today, many websites and companies include next-day or week-of shipping with the order because that’s the level of service expected by consumers.

-With so many different options and competitors to choose from, companies need to be aware of what their customers expect so they are able to adapt to the standard and provide an exceptional service to help differentiate their product.
+With so many different options and competitors to choose from, companies need to be aware of what their customers expect so they are able to adapt to the standard and provide an exceptional service to help differentiate their products.

 Other examples of online services that customers expect from companies include: